 Do men and women have to do the same fitness tests?

-The apparent answer is Yes.
-In order to be eligible for enrollment, both men and women must pass the basic fitness test.
-Additionally, they must pass the same annual fitness test.
-The needed criteria, however, may differ based on age and gender.
+The obvious answer is yes.
+Both men and women must pass the basic fitness test to be eligible for enrollment.
+They must also pass the same annual fitness test.
+However, the necessary criteria may differ depending on age and gender.

 Pictorial History Of US Navy Uniforms From 1776 To 1967

 Follow this article to find out the pictorial history of US Navy uniforms from 1776 to 1976 and beneficial information about US Navy uniforms as well!

 Can An Immigrant Join The Army In The United States?

 Can an immigrant join the Army?
 You do not have to be a U.S. citizen to enlist in the Army but you need to meet some requirements.
 Read this post to know more.